krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 ...
 ```

-We can easily match ```allocationSize = 5242896``` with the object size from the GC logs, so using that
-technique we can find and eliminate humongous allocations.
-Actually, you can filter the allocation
+We can easily match ``allocationSize = 5242896``` with the object size from the GC logs, so we can find and eliminate humongous allocations using that technique.
+You can filter the allocation
 JFR file for objects with a size larger or equal to half of our G1 region size.
 All of
 these allocations are humongous allocations.